 - a.
-With advance permission, University persons, University organizations, and members of the public may use amplified sound in any location in the common outdoor areas of campus, including the weekday amplified sound areas designated in Section 13-802, after 5:00 pm on weekdays, and after 8:00 am on weekends, except for the early morning hours excluded in Subsection 13-804(b). - b.
-If amplified sound is authorized for an event on a Sunday, Monday, Tuesday, Wednesday, or Thursday evening, the sound must be turned off by midnight on the following day.
-If amplified sound is authorized for an event on a Friday or Saturday evening, the sound must be turned off by 1:00 am on the following day.

-- c.
-The dean of students may prescribe reasonable and nondiscriminatory rules concerning scheduling, sound levels, the location of speakers and the direction in which they are pointed, and other rules to facilitate the use of amplified sound on evenings and weekends, to mediate any conflict with University functions and other nearby activities, and to manage environmental impact. - d.
-Use of amplified sound on evenings and weekends requires advance permission from the dean of students.
-Reservations by University persons and University organizations must be made with the dean of students on a form prescribed by the dean of students.
-Members of the public may reserve space by making a request on the Hornslink.org Public Reservation Form.
-The Dean of Students will authorize amplified sound as described in a completed application unless the Dean of Students finds that the application or request must be disapproved under the criteria in Section 10-203 of the Institutional Rules or under rules promulgated by the dean of students will advise each applicant or request now to correct, if possible, any conditions that preclude approval of its application.
+With advance permission, University persons, University organizations, and members of the public may use amplified sound in any location in the common outdoor areas of campus, including the weekday amplified sound areas designated in Section 13-802, after 5:00 p.m. on weekdays, and after 8:00 a.m. on weekends, except for the early morning hours excluded in Subsection 13-804(b). - b.
+If amplified sound is authorized for an event , the sound must be turned off by $10:30\ p.m.$ - c.
+The Dean of Students may prescribe reasonable and nondiscriminatory rules concerning scheduling, sound levels, the location of speakers and the direction in which they are pointed, and other rules to facilitate the use of amplified sound on evenings and weekends, to mediate any conflict with University functions and other nearby activities, and to manage environmental impact. - d.
+Use of amplified sound on evenings and weekends requires advance permission from the Dean of Students.
+Reservations by University persons and University organizations must be made with the Dean of Students on a form prescribed by the Dean of Students.
+Members of the public may reserve space by making a request on the HornsLink.org Public Reservation Form.
+The Dean of Students will authorize amplified sound as described in a completed application unless the Dean of Students finds that the application or request must be disapproved under the criteria in Section 10-203 of the Institutional Rules or under rules promulgated by the Dean of Students under the authority of this Section.
+The Dean of Students will advise each applicant or requestor how to correct, if possible, any conditions that preclude approval of its application.